 Anti-Reflux Surgery Q&A

-What is GastroEsophageal Reflux Disease (GERD) and what causes it?
+What is GERD and what causes it

 What are the symptoms?

-Who needs Anti-Reflux Surgery?
+Who needs anti-reflux surgery?